The Best Apps for Identifying Bugs, Trees & More in the Woods and Garden

-How It Works: Merlin asks you 4 simple questions about any bird you happen upon and delivers a small selection of potential species.
+How It Works: Merlin asks you four simple questions about any bird you happen upon and delivers a small selection of potential species.
 Assuming you can see and/or hear it, you can quickly identify whatever it was that just pooped on you.

 What’s Awesome: Merlin cross-references your answers with a massive database of bird sightings that’s maintained by thousands of hardcore bird geeks, and only suggestions species that are known to have been seen recently near your location.

-What’s Less Awesome: While suggested species will include samples of their song, the app can’t identify a bird based on its song, which some less-free apps can.
+What’s Less Awesome: While suggested species will include samples of their song, the nature app can’t identify a bird based on its song, which some less-free apps can.

 Tree and Plant Identifying Apps